How Do I Know If My Tires Need to Be Balanced?

 Here’s how it’s done:

-- A tire mounted on a wheel is attached to a tire balancing machine.
+A tire mounted on a wheel is attached to a tire balancing machine.

-- The wheel is spun while vibration measurements are taken.
+The wheel is spun while vibration measurements are taken.
 This tells the tech if the weight is spread evenly, how much weight to add and where on the wheel to attach it.

-- If an imbalance is found, the technician may be able to rebalance and adjust the weights (adding more).
-But sometimes it requires the tech to also move the tire on the wheel and then rebalance.
+If an imbalance is found, the technician may be able to rebalance and adjust the weights (adding more).
+But sometimes it requires the tech to also reposition the tire on the wheel and then rebalance.
 This is because a heavy spot on the wheel and on the tire can sometimes line up together, causing a greater imbalance that needs to be corrected.